 Addressing Play IEP Goals Virtually

 Play goals are an essential part of many Individualized Education Programs (IEPs).
 They are integral to a child’s development, and, for many young students, they are the key to success.
-However, in this time of virtual teaching, figuring out the best way to address play IEP goals virtually can be challenging.
+However, if a student’s Least Restrictive Environment is virtual learning, figuring out the best way to address play IEP goals virtually can be challenging.

 Whether you are new to play goals in IEPs or a veteran at addressing them, distance learning creates a unique set of circumstances that few teachers are prepared to navigate.
 Thankfully, there are some practical ways to help students meet their play goals, even while teaching online.